(This page revised May 5, 2022)

 “This Christmas there is something NEW — Waterman’s Patrician, a fountain pen so fine, so beautiful, that it is really a piece of personal jewelry.”

 Thus ran the introductory line of a Waterman advertisement in late 1929.
 The Patrician, priced at $10.00 (or $15.00 with a matching pencil), was without question an elegant pen, but it wasn’t particularly new.
 Still featuring Waterman’s archaic Spoon feed, it had no new technology inside, and its slightly rounded flat-top design wasn’t particularly advanced — especially when compared with that of Sheaffer’s radically streamlined Balance, introduced at about the same time as the Patrician.
 What made the Patrician such a great pen was its construction quality: it required more than 300 handcrafted operations and was produced in relatively small numbers, not on a high-speed assembly line.

 The Patrician was Waterman’s first pen to receive a model name instead of a number (although it could be argued that the No 5 and No 7 should by rights be the first named models because they were the first to deviate from the Standard Numbering System as it was regularized in 1917).

-From the Globe medallion set into the back end of the barrel to the pierced band and the stylized pocket clip, the Patrician’s styling (U.S. Patents Nos D81,246, D81,248, D84,641, and 1,863,061) was high Art Deco.
+From the Globe medallion set into the back end of the barrel to the pierced band and the stylized pocket clip, the Patrician’s design (U.S. Patents Nos D81,246, D81,248, D84,641, and 1,863,061) was high Art Deco.
 Even the venerable lever received a restyling to look more modern.
 As befitted a flagship offering, the Patrician’s nib was huge.
 The exposed portion of the nib is the same size as the exposed portion of the No 8 nib used in the No 58, and because the Patrician is smaller than the No 58, the nib actually looks outsized.
 None of L. E. Waterman’s subsequent models, not even the De Luxe Hundred Year Pen, featured a nib this large.

 The Patrician was offered initially in four colors: Nacre, Jet, Emerald, and Turquoise.
 Shown here is a very early production Jet Patrician.